rricharz/Tek4010/README.md

 	cd Tek4010
 	git pull

+If you just want the "tek4010" program for the Raspberry Pi, without the source, the original plot files and the original manuals, you can also go to the [releases page](releases), and just download the latest "tek4010" program.

-The built tek4010 file is for a Raspberry Pi.
+The compiled "tek4010" program is for a Raspberry Pi.
 If you are on Ubuntu, do the following to recompile the program.
 On the Raspberry Pi you can skip this step.

         sudo apt-get install libgtk-3-dev